-She put her credentials back in her pocket and walked through the corridor towards the waiting areas.
+“Thank you” she said, walking through.
+She put her credentials back in her pocket as she walked through the corridor towards the waiting areas and gates.

-The Magellan was a Lewis-class interstellar ship with both light drive and star drive capabilities.
-It was fine to spend a few weeks on a ship at light speed, but there were times when being able to skip across parsecs in short order was very, very useful.
-She’d been on the Magellan for several missions and had learned a little about what the ship could do.
+The Ambassador had been on the Magellan for several missions.
+She’d worked with the ship’s AI, Maja and learned quite a bit about what the ship could do.
 It was one of the best ships in the fleet.
 She was very happy it was now going to be her permanent transport.

 She spotted several people in the uniforms of the Magellan near one of the windows.
-She walked over to them.
+Two had their backs toward her.

 “Good Morning, I’m Ambassador Lawrence.
-I was told that Captain Sorrenson wanted to see me.
+I was told that Captain Sorrensen wanted to see me.
 I don’t have a ship’s comm link yet.
-Could one of you let her know I’m here?” she said.
+Could one of you let her know I’m here?” she asked.

-They had been talking among themselves.
-The two with their backs to her turned to face her.
+The group had been talking among themselves.
+The two with their backs to her turned around.

 “Good Morning, Ambassador,” they all said.

-A tall young woman with pixie cut short brown hair was standing just behind the others looking down at a hand-held tablet.
-She looked up and smiled as she stepped forward.
+A tall young woman with pixie cut brown hair was standing just behind the others looking down at a hand-held tablet.
+She looked up and smiled.

 “It’s good to see you again, Ambassador.”
-Commander Brandon said.
-“Captain Sorrenson was promoted and reassigned.
+Commander Brandon said stepping forward.
+“Captain Sorrensen was promoted and reassigned.
 Captain Alexander Logan has been given command of the Magellan.
 He’s waiting for you on the Observation Deck.
 Up those stairs, second floor, turn right.
 First door on the right.”